TritonDataCenter/dragnet/README.md

          64 GET        getstorage           3
         128 GET        getstorage           1

-Although it's a little janky, you can get per-interval results by aggregating on the built-in "\_\_dn\_ts" field.
-This is a synthetic field added by "dn" based on parsing the "time" field of each JSON object.
-It's a Unix timestamp.  **This is an implementation detail, so don't hardcode it into anything**.
-It will be replaced with a better interface.
-But for an example, here's how you can get per-hour data from a 3-hour log file:
+You can get per-interval results by specifying one of the fields as a "date" parsed from some other field and then aggregating on it.
+The value of such a field is a Unix timestamp.
+For an example, here's how you can get per-hour data from a 3-hour log file, where the timestamp is stored in a field called "time":

-    $ dn scan -b '__dn_ts[aggr=lquantize;step=3600],req.method' mydata.log
+    $ dn scan -b 'timestamp[date;field=time;aggr=lquantize;step=3600],req.method' mydata.log
-       __DN_TS REQ.METHOD VALUE
+     TIMESTAMP REQ.METHOD VALUE
     1401570000 DELETE        82
     1401570000 GET           84
     1401570000 HEAD          86